 If you operate an educational platform that is not publicly funded or tuition-based, you may consider monetizing your educational video content to generate revenue.

 Many independent online educators create packages of video content sold as-is.
 With monetized content, viewers simply enter their payment information directly in the video player window.
 After their payment processes, viewers can access the video.

 Monetization tools are key for quickly and easily generating revenue from your educational videos.
 Again, monetization is used more by independent educators as opposed to grade schools, universities, or even technical schools.

 If you operate an accredited institution, video monetization should not matter much to you, since you are either funded by taxpayers or tuition.

 The Top 6 Platforms to Live Stream Classes

 There are many platforms that are suitable for hosting and streaming online lectures.
 You should choose a platform based on its ability to meet the specific needs of your institution.

-Here are a few of the online video hosting platforms that are best suited for broadcasting educational content for remote learning.
+Here are a few of the best online lecture platforms for live streaming virtual classes and other educational content.

-Both a live streaming and video hosting solution, Dacast’s online video platform for education is equally suited for small educators and major institutions.
+Dacast’s online video platform for education is a great option for small educators and major institutions alike.

 Key features include: